 Your health is important.
 If you have injuries, please consider getting medical attention.
 Boulder Community Health is the closest hospital to CU and provides emergency care.
 Medical Services is located on campus for non-emergencies.
 Be aware that if medical providers believe that your injuries are related to intimate partner abuse they may be obligated to report to the police.
 Watch this video to learn more about the current law for medical providers and times that they may be obligated to report to the police versus when they have discretion.
 CU OVA or Safehouse Progressive Alliance for Nonviolence can discuss these issues with you confidentially.
 If you are seeking medical care due to a sexual assault please go to the Sexual Assault page for more information on medical options.

 For content-specific information about reporting see below.
-For general information about reporting and the possibilities of working with systems visit our reporting page or visit OIEC's Don't Ignore It website.
+For general information about reporting and the possibilities of working with systems visit OVA's reporting page or visit OIEC's Don't Ignore It website.

 Police

 If you have experienced intimate partner abuse, reporting to the police is an option.
-Colorado has a mandatory arrest policy in cases of intimate partner violence, therefore if the police assess that a crime has been committed, an arrest is likely.
-After the arrest, the District Attorney’s office will decide on next steps.
-If the DA decides to move forward with the case and you would like to a tell the DA your perspective or get more information about the system, call the DA victim/witness assistance program, OVA, or Safehouse Progressive Alliance for Nonviolence.
+Colorado has a mandatory arrest policy in cases of intimate partner violence when there is probable cause of abuse, therefore if the police assess that a crime has been committed, an arrest is likely.
+After the arrest, the District Attorney’s office will decide on next steps in the criminal process.
+If the DA decides to move forward with the case and you would likely get to tell the DA your perspective or get more information about the system, call the DA victim/witness assistance program or OVA for help with this.
 If you would like to be notified when the perpetrator/suspect is released from jail please sign up for Vine notifications.
-CU OVA and /or Safehouse Progressive Alliance for Nonviolence can talk with you about the reporting process, your options, and safety concerns.
+CU OVA can talk with you about the reporting process, your options, and safety concerns.
 In addition OVA adovcates can be an advocate for you throughout the process.

 Reporting CU's Office of Institutional Equity and Compliance

 If you have experienced intimate partner abuse from a CU student, faculty, or staff you can report to the Office of Institutional Equity and Compliance (OIEC).
-OIEC can address concerns through a formal investigation or an informal process (which does not include an investigation but focuses on intervention to stop the behavior).
-In cases of a finding of a policy violation OIEC will put sanctions in place through the university.
+OIEC can address concerns through a formal investigation or an educational resolution (which does not include an investigation but focuses on intervention to stop the behavior).
+In formal investigation and there is a finding of a policy violation OIEC will put sanctions in place through the university.
 OIEC’s process is separate from the criminal justice system and is administrative through the university.
 In some cases OIEC may need to make a limited report to the police.
 In addition to conducting investigations, OIEC can also provide interim and remedial measures including no contact orders, academic remedial measures, and more.
 Click here to learn more about OIEC's process and procedures.

 To file a report you can contact OIEC directly at 303-492-2127, online report with OIEC, or work with the Office of Victim Assistance to provide advocacy in the reporting process.
 If you are unsure about reporting, please contact OVA and we can talk through the OIEC process with you confidentially to assist you in your decision making process.

 If you are concerned about your relationship, it may be helpful to talk with someone outside the situation.
 CU OVA and Safehouse Progressive Alliance for Nonviolence are all confidential resources.
-OVA is free and confidential and here to be a resource for counseling support, advocacy, informing one of their rights and options, safety planning, and providing information, referrals, and consultation on additional campus and community resources.
+CU OVA is free and confidential and here to be a resource for trauma-focused counseling, advocacy, informing one of their rights and options, safety planning, and providing information, referrals, and consultation on additional campus and community resources.
 Some things you might discuss when meeting with OVA include:

 • figuring out what you feel and think about what’s going on.